minnaheim/contribution_vote_data/thesis/template-typst/thesis.typ

 //   2016 in between))
 // plot for cutoff date and contributions. with cutoff data vertically and the amount of contributions (in plots_2.qmd)

-In determining the Congresses from which contributions are included in the six months prior to each vote, the following pattern emerges, seen in
-@congresses-contribs: since most votes are taken quite late in the Congresses, the contributions for the six months prior usually include contributions from the current Congress, and only sometimes from the previous Congress.
+In analyzing the timing of contributions relative to congressional votes, a clear pattern emerges as detailed in @congresses-contribs.
+Since most votes occur late in the session, contributions from the six months preceding each vote mostly originate from the current Congress.
+Occasionally, they also include contributions from the previous Congress.

 A discussion of these two types of campaign contributions-aggregate contributions from the previous election and the use of contributions from the